-Community engagement will continue to be a crucial aspect of the River Leven Park development.
-Below are a number of proposed starting points to consider during Stage 3 - Detailed Design.
+Community engagement will continue to be a crucial aspect as the project develops.
+Below are a number of proposed starting points to consider during Stage 3 -Detailed Design.

-- Once the train station locations are confirmed the masterplan will need to integrate traffic-free connections from the stations into the wider river park.
-This fully integrated Concept Design Masterplan will need to be presented to the community for final conversations and approval. - The finalised Concept Design Masterplan will then be presented to the Sustrans Review Panel for further approval before progression to Stage 3 - Detailed Design. - Stage 3 Detailed Design Community Engagement Inception meeting or events with project team and partners to establish community engagement methodology and recording process. - Community values and design event where we'll ask the community to provide input into key areas to help shape the design for the project.
+- Once the train station layouts are officially confirmed the masterplan will need to integrate traffic-free connections from the stations into the wider river park.
+This fully integrated Concept Design Masterplan will need to be presented to the community for final conversations and approval. - Stage 3 Detailed Design Community Engagement Inception meeting or events with project team and partners to establish community engagement methodology and recording process. - Community values and design event where we'll ask the community to provide input into key areas to help shape the design for the project.
 These areas will be based on things communities have already told us they are interested in including walking, cycling, wildlife, activities and community facilities. - Project selection meeting between project team, partners and the Leven Programme Delivery Group